SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 <img src="images/Code6.png?raw=true"/>
 <img src="images/Code6Query.png?raw=true"/>

 Next, I filtered to find the total number of projects for India.
-There are over **39,500** different project names listed for **India** with some of the projects having multiple loans.
-For Example, there are **over 136 HIGHWAYS, 294 RAILWAYS, and 276 TELECOMMUNICATIONS** projects all of which carry a **ZERO Balance**.
+There are over **39,500** different project names listed for **India**.

 <img src="images/Code7.png?raw=true"/>
 <img src="images/Code7Query.png?raw=true"/>
 <img src="images/Code7Query2A.png?raw=true"/>

+Some projects have multiple loans.
+For Example, there are **over 136 HIGHWAYS, 294 RAILWAYS, and 276 TELECOMMUNICATIONS** projects all of which have a **ZERO Balance**.

 <img src="images/Code10.png?raw=true"/>
 <img src="images/Code10Query.png?raw=true"/>

 Next, I wanted to know which project in India had the highest balance owed.
-Results revealed that the **IN: SSA III**, an elementary school education project, owes nearly **$800 Million US dollars**.
+Results revealed that the **IN: SSA III**, an elementary school education project focused on providing better outcomes for elementary school children, is the largest loan owed by India and the largest loan owed to the IDA  at nearly **$800 Million US dollars**.

 <img src="images/Code8.png?raw=true"/>